Interview: Melissa Hardwick Talks about Freespace Gallery and Iraqui Artist Emad Altaay

 2. How did you end up becoming a curator of Free Space Gallery?

 The Free Space Gallery is based within the Kentish Town Health Centre a modern building which has been highly praised for its architecture.
 Built on the principle that light and colour can engender feelings of well-being the building acts like a temple to health.
 It was envisaged as both a physical and social health centre, art being a core to this mission.

 I began working at the health centre in another role and quickly became interested in the art programme which included an artist in residence, a permanent commission, art workshops and the gallery itself.
 At this time the arts programme had no name so I named it Free Space Gallery because of my interest in art as a form of free expression as well as the fact that the space is in fact free for artists to exhibit in and free for people to visit.

 3. Please tell us more about Free Space Gallery.
 Why is it different from the other galleries out there?
 Since it is based in the Kentish Town Health Centre, is it safe to say that you promote art therapy or is it therapy in art?

-Free Space Gallery does not demand that any particularly therapeutic art be displayed, we seek to deliver a diverse range of art to the users of the centre and to the visitors to the gallery.
-However I believe that art in its must basic form and in any context provides a feeling of well being and provides a therapy both to the artist and the viewer.
+Free Space Gallery does not demand that any particular therapeutic art be displayed, we seek to deliver a diverse range of art to the users of the centre and to the visitors to the gallery.
+However, I believe that art in its most basic form and in any context provides a feeling of well-being and provides therapy both to the artist and the viewer.

-We do not specifically chose types of artists, we support current art practice but show a range of styles.
+We do not specifically choose types of artists, we support current art practice but show a range of styles.

 6. Tell us about the exhibit of Emad Altaay.
 What genre of art does he do?